I have accounts on a number of systems where the sysadmin doesn't

 A common technique for translating host names into IP addresses is to

-use either getaddrinfo(3)
+use either getaddrinfo(3) or the obsolete gethostbyname(3).
+As

-, you can set the HOSTALIASES
+mentioned in hostname(7), you can set the HOSTALIASES environment

 variable to point to an alias file, and you've got per-user aliases!